 The deviation is positive if the department size is less than the target and will be negative if the deviation is in excess of the target.
 The sign of the deviation indicates whether the deviation inflates or deflates the subsequent hiring probability at the beginning of the transition for the following year.

-5.1 Creating vacancies, year by gender by level
+5.1 Department size variation, year by gender by level

 The final step in each transition is change in department size.
 Such changes may result from enrollment, financial resources or university policy decisions.
 We provide three models of department growth.
 The user can select the model that most closely represents change in their department.

-1. No department growth
+1. No change

-2. Linear growth
+2. Linear change

-3. Chunks of N-year growth
+3. Chunks of N-year change

-4. Projected growth
+4. Projected change

-5.2 Department size variation within upper and lower boundaries
+5.2 Department size variation with upper and lower boundaries

 The model allows for some random department size fluctuation around the target size.
 Departments rarely remain the same size from year to year.
 Occasionally opportunities arise to hire promising new faculty, while other times a number of senior faculty decide to retire in the same year.
 To improve the flexibility of the model, we incorporate the change for random variation into the model.
 The simulation allows the user to specify a maximum and minimum allowable excess yearly variation in faculty FTEs.
 For example, the user might decide that as many as two or three faculty can be added or subtracted at the end of each time step.